 ANN ARBOR, Mich. – Technology that predicts if a patient will become unstable hours before traditional vital signs are now backed with an $11.5 million Series A investment.

-Fifth Eye Inc., a Michigan Medicine spinoff medical device software company started in 2017, received the investment to support research, development and commercialization of the company’s first product: the Analytic for Hemodynamic Instability (AHI).
+Fifth Eye Inc., a Michigan Medicine spinoff medical device software company, was founded in 2017 and received the investment to support its research, development, and commercialization of the Analytic for Hemodynamic Instability (AHI).

 AHI is based on technologies developed at the University of Michigan Center for Integrative Research in Critical Care (MCIRCC).